paedaze/Saving-Precious-Time/README.md

-# Save Time
+# Joshua's Law Web Bot
-A web bot for saving precious time
+A web bot that does your joshua's law (only for parkview's joshua's law)

 # How to Use
 - Run main.py and enter your information in the console